 Budgeting for your unit

-Create a budget for running your unit, a special project or a strategic plan
+Create a budget for running your unit or when planning a special project

 A budget is an estimated plan for the money you need for your unit and other guiding activities.